 A perfect example is one we ran into over the weekend while working on this very blog.
-We're running a Ghost instance, which is respectably complex production-ready app.
-For a bunch of guys just looking to make some stupid blog widgets, it became obvious that reverse engineering the undocumented inner workings of an open source node app was a rabbit hole of complexity.
+We're running a Ghost instance, which is a respectably complex production-ready app.
+For a bunch of guys just looking to make some stupid blog widgets, it became obvious that reverse engineering the undocumented inner workings of an open-source node app was a rabbit hole of complexity.

-In our case, AWS is useful for enforcing separation of concerns.
-Instead of building new logic into a live app, we can build that logic elsewhere in a way that's reusable across multiple apps.
+In our case, AWS is useful for enforcing the separation of concerns.
+Instead of building new logic into a live app, we can build that logic elsewhere in a reusable way across multiple apps.

 - API Gateway: An interface for building APIs